-Oceanfront Hilton Head Property Perfect Family Vacation Home
+Oceanfront Hilton Head Property For Sale Makes Perfect Family Vacation Home

 HILTON HEAD ISLAND, S.C., June 25, 2021 /PRNewswire/ -- The moment you take your first steps into this oceanfront estate on Hilton Head Island, it's immediately evident that the property is like none other.
 An in-ground fountain welcomes visitors up marble steps to the front entry decorated with intricate iron railings and sconces.
 Coffered ceilings and massive walls of glass windows frame the Atlantic Ocean in Hilton Head's exclusive Sea Pines community.

-"It's the perfect home to spend family vacations," said Lindsay Bunting, partner at Sea Pines Real Estate's Harbour Town Cottage.
+“For the right buyer, this is the perfect home to spend family vacations,” said Lindsay Bunting, partner at Sea Pines Real Estate’s Harbour Town Cottage.

 A palatial oceanfront paradise, this Gold Coast estate boasts more than 7,500-square-feet with 5 bedrooms, 5 full bathrooms and 2 powder rooms — with ample storage space for family and friends.
 The home boasts a 40-foot living room with flanking stone fireplaces, walls of windows and beautiful built-ins.
 A spacious family room sits adjacent to the kitchen and looks out over a private pool and beach.